Essential Steps to Survive a Nuclear Event

 Radioactive Fallout

 Nuclear Fallout refers to the radioactive material that descends slowly from the atmosphere after a nuclear detonation.
 When a nuclear weapon is detonated aboveground, radioactive materials are sent as high as 50 miles into the atmosphere.
+This depends on the weapon yield and explosion conditions.

 The fallout pattern depends on wind speed, wind direction, and terrain.
 Being downwind will significantly affect how quickly fallout reaches your location.